Wi11iamY/college-survey-form/README.md

 <br />(Right click to open in new tab)

 In this project, I make a survey form webpage based off UC Merced.

+This project is focusing only on the design aspect of a webpage